 These constraints lead to the idea of Armed ISR aircraft.

-Because there is less need in the armed ISR role for fast response, hard manoeuvring and low level operation the disadvantages of a turboprop become diminished so the argument for this type of aircraft becomes much stronger.
-The RAF have recently started taking delivery of the Beechcraft Super King Air 350 based Shadow R1 ISR aircraft to supplement UAS’s.
-It would seem a relatively simple task to arm them with Hellfire or CRV-7 rocket pods to enable them to provide short reaction time attack based on its own gathered intelligence.
+Because there is less need in the armed ISR role for fast response, hard manoeuvring and low-level operation the disadvantages of a turboprop become diminished so the argument for this type of aircraft becomes much stronger.
+The RAF has recently started taking delivery of the Beechcraft Super King Air 350 based Shadow R1 ISR aircraft to supplement UAS’s.
+It would seem a relatively simple task to arm them with Hellfire or CRV-7 rocket pods to enable them to provide a short reaction time attack based on their own gathered intelligence.

 Not CAS but armed ISR, they are completely different missions and have completely different requirements.